liferay/liferay-docs/developer/appdev/articles/02-web-front-ends/08-liferay-mvc-portlet/04-configuring-the-view-layer.markdown

 ## Using Action URLs

-Action methods are different because they invoke an action (i.e., code), rather than just linking to another page.
+Action methods are different because they invoke an action (i.e., code), rather than link to another page.
 For example, this action URL invokes a controller method called `doSomething` and passes a parameter called `redirect`.
 The `redirect` parameter contains the path of the JSP to render after invoking the action: